gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

 ```

 When the blueprint has been created it is also defined as resource in a `blueprint-resource.yaml` configuration file.
-This configuration file contains the resource definition with the input to the previously created blueprint.<br>
+This configuration file contains the resource definition with the input to the previously created blueprint.
 ```yaml
 ---
 type: blueprint